Lommatzsch Lom-61 Favorit

-The Lommatzsch Lom-61 Favorit is a single seat, high performance glider designed and built in the German Democratic Republic in the early 1960s.
-A small number were used by clubs.
+The Lommatzsch Lom-61 Favorit is a single-seat, high-performance glider.
+It was designed and built in East Germany in the early 1960s.
+Only five were built, mostly used by aviation clubs.
+One surviving unit, the DM-2704, is on display at the German Sailplane Museum in Wasserkuppe.

+History

 Design and development

 The Lommatzsch factory of the Volkseigener Betrieb Flugzeug (Association of the People's Aircraft Enterprises) was responsible for glider design and production in the DDR.
-The Lom-61 was principally designed by Hans Wegerich, Hans Hartung and Wolfgang Heintze.
+The Lom-61 was principally designed by Hans Wegerich, Hans Hartung, and Wolfgang Heintze.

 The Favorit has a high wing with a 6-series NACA laminar flow airfoil, straight tapered in plan.
-This was built in two pieces around a single spar at 40% chord with pine and honeycomb supported plywood skin, linked by a central section integral with the fuselage.
-There are Schempp-Hirth airbrakes mounted further aft than usual, at 70% chord.
+This was built in two pieces around a single spar at 40% chord with a pine and honeycomb supported plywood skin, linked by a central section integrated with the fuselage.
+Schempp-Hirth airbrakes are mounted further aft than usual, at 70% chord.
 The ailerons are gapless and split into pairs on either side.

-The wooden fuselage of the Favorit is slender, with a maximum cross section of 0.38 m², and tapers rearwards only gently.
-The tail surfaces are straight tapered, with marked sweep on the fin but none on the rudder, which extends to the keel.
-The horizontal surfaces are mounted on top of the fuselage, forward enough for the rudder hinge to be ahead of the elevator trailing edge.
-Forward of the wing, the cockpit is under a long, low, single piece canopy.
+The wooden fuselage of the Favorit is slender, with a maximum cross-section of 0.38 m2 that tapers gently to the rear.
+Tail surfaces are straight and tapered, with a sweep on the fin but none on the rudder, which extends to the keel.
+Horizontal surfaces are mounted on top of the fuselage, forward enough for the rudder hinge to be ahead of the elevator trailing edge.
+Forward of the wing, the cockpit is under a long, low, single-piece canopy.
 The Favorit lands on a fixed monowheel, partially enclosed in the fuselage, rubber sprung and fitted with brakes, assisted by a rubber sprung nose skid.

 The Lom-61 first flew, as its name suggests, around 1961.
-Though variants for 1962-4 were discussed, they were not built.
+Proposed variants for 1962-4 were not built.